Now Open in Oxford! - 2718 West Oxford Loop, Suite 185

 Wisdom teeth, or third molars, are the final set of teeth to develop, typically emerging in the late teenage years or early twenties.
 These teeth are located at the back of your mouth, behind the second molars, and their development is often associated with the transition into maturity.
 While some people experience no issues with their wisdom teeth, others may require a procedure like wisdom tooth extraction if there isn't enough space for them to fully erupt.
-At North Mississippi Oral & Maxillofacial Surgery Associates, with locations in Tupelo, Corinth, and Southaven, MS, we can evaluate and address any potential concerns with your wisdom teeth to ensure optimal oral health.
+At North Mississippi Oral & Maxillofacial Surgery Associates, with locations in Tupelo, Corinth, Southaven, and Oxford, MS, we can evaluate and address any potential concerns with your wisdom teeth to ensure optimal oral health.

 North Mississippi Oral & Maxillofacial Surgery Associates performs wisdom tooth extractions while the individual is under local anesthesia, but this surgery can also be combined with sedation dentistry to enhance relaxation.
 Many cases of wisdom teeth removal need an excision approach, especially when the teeth are impacted, have misshapen roots, or are tightly anchored to the jaw tissue.
 After our oral surgeon makes an opening in the gum tissues to expose the impacted molar, it may be split into a few pieces, enabling a more efficient extraction.
 Based on your individual case, each of the wisdom teeth could be addressed during the same session.
 Stitches could be added to safeguard the removal areas and aid in the recovery process.
 Our skilled dental professionals will give you post-surgical guidelines to follow over the next several days.
 If you ever have any questions about what to expect prior to, during, or after wisdom tooth removal, reach out to our team.
 We are happy to answer any questions you may have.